-Shelley has taught Chemistry, Earth Science and Physical Science at CVA since 2000, and is co-head of the science department.
+Shelley has taught Chemistry, Earth Science and Physical Science at CVA since 2000.
+She is also the Director of Student Academic Planning and Transitions.
 A graduate of Hamilton College, Shelley went on to earn a Master’s in Geochemistry-Petrology from the University of Idaho in 1999.
 Outside of class, Shelley loves running, telemark skiing, and being a mom.

 Karen graduated from the University of Vermont and earned a Master’s Degree from Utah State University.
-She teaches Biology, Physics, and is co-head of the science department.
+She teaches Biology, Physics, 7th grade science and is the Director of Curriculum and Instruction.
 In 2010 Karen was nominated for the Williams College Olmstead Prize for Excellence in Teaching.

-After six years at CVA, Andrea became the College Counselor in 2013.
-She will continue as the International Student Program Coordinator, a role she pioneered in 2010, and teach ESL and SAT Prep.
+Andi is our Director of Guidance overseeing all aspects of the college planning and application process.
+She also works with international students to ensure a smooth transition into CVA.
 A magna cum laude graduate of Smith College, Andrea holds a Certificate in College Counseling through the University of California, San Diego.
-She taught standardized test preparation at the Northfield Mount Hermon Summer School through the Summit Educational Group in Newton, MA.
-She previously taught at the MacDuffie School and was a writing tutor in the Jacobsen Center for Writing, Teaching, and Learning at Smith College.
-Andrea’s fiction, poetry, and essay writing have received several prizes.
 Her professional memberships include the New England Association for College Admission Counseling (NEACAC), Teachers of English to Speakers of Other Languages (TESOL), and the Phi Beta Kappa honor society.
-She and her husband, Director of Student Services Jon Lynes, live in the dorm with their dog, Jake.
-They have two children.
-Their son Simon graduated from CVA in the ALPS program.
+She and her husband, Jon Lynes, Assistant Head of School for Academics and Student Affairs, joined CVA in 2007 and they live in the dorm with their dog, Jake.
+They have two children and their son, Simon, graduated from CVA in the ALPS program.

 Lucas Milliken, History

-Lucas will teach World Cultures, Western Civilization and US History and will live in Murfey Hall as a dorm parent.
+Lucas teaches World Cultures, Western Civilization and US History and lives in Murfey Hall as a dorm parent.
 Lucas is a Native Mainer and a graduate of Burke Mountain Academy and Bates College, with a degree in Anthropology.
-Lucas most recently taught humanities at the Community School in Sun Valley, ID and also co-taught Honors US History and AP US History at the High Mountain Institute in Leadville, CO.
+Lucas most recently taught humanities at the Community School in Sun Valley, ID and also co-taught Honors U.S. History and AP U.S. History at the High Mountain Institute in Leadville, CO.

 Anders Samuelson, English

-Anders will teach 8th grade humanities and 9th & 10th grade English and will live in Murfey Hall as a dorm parent.
+Anders teaches 7th and 8th grade humanities and 9th & 10th grade English and lives in Murfey Hall as a dorm parent.
 A long-time Sugarloafer, Anders is a graduate of Bowdoin College with a degree in English and holds a Maine Public School teaching certification.
-Prior to coming to CVA, Lucas was an associate teacher of humanities and dorm parent at The Ross School in New York and a Bowdoin Student-Teacher at King Middle School Portland, Maine.
+Prior to coming to CVA, Anders was an associate teacher of humanities and dorm parent at The Ross School in New York and a Bowdoin Student-Teacher at King Middle School in Portland, Maine.

 Charli Sayward, Math